tadKeys/tabsat/README.md

 * Source code

 ## Collaboration
-Please contact us if you need help running your analyses
+Please contact us if you need help running your analyses.
+Also we have developed an **extended version** for our collaborators with the following additional features:
+* Interactive web-based visualization
+* Download FASTA of target regions
+* Strand specific CpGs
+* Automatic mapping of primers
+* Restriction enzyme positions
+* Start using web frontend
+* Pattern visualization and analysis

 ## Publication
 TABSAT is published:<br/>